-Overdale Infant School's Special Educational Needs Coordinator (SENDCo) is Mrs Natalie Howard; she can be contacted by the school office.
+Overdale Infant School's Special Educational Needs Coordinator (SENDCo) is Mrs Natalie Howard ; she can be contacted by the school office.
 Status regarding Nasen Award (Clause 64, C and F Bill); Mrs Howard was appointed as school SENDCO on 15th September 2023 following a period of cover for maternity leave Mrs Howard will participate in the Leicester City Council Induction for New SENDCOs and will begin the NPQ for SENDCOS in Autumn 2024.

 Mrs Howard is a qualified teacher and is a member of the Senior Leadership Team.
 She is also a Deputy Designated Safeguarding Lead.
-Overdale Pre-school's SENDCo is Clare Elliott who is accredited with the SENDco award for Early Years Level 3.
-The school's Deputy Headteacher, Mrs Paula Coplin, has responsibility for strategic SEND support.
+Overdale Pre-school's SENDCo is Mrs Natalie Howard.
+The school's Headteacher, Mrs Hayley Holmes, has responsibility for strategic SEND support.